The Complete Arabic SEO Guide

-Many of our clients run both Arabic SEO campaigns and Arabic PPC campaigns in the region but what are the advantages of SEO over PPC in this language.
+Many of our clients run both Arabic SEO campaigns and Arabic PPC campaigns in the region, but what are the advantages of SEO over PPC in this language.

 Given that competition across many Arabic keywords is often very limited, SEO tends to have a very good ROI when the right keywords are selected.
 We’ve seen many cases where a website is optimized and then left alone for 4 years or more and continues to rank in top positions in their industry.
 This means making an upfront small investment that continues to pay dividends for years.

-Many Arabs treat ads with skepticism and trust organic results more so they are both more likely to click and organic result and more likely to convert to a customer when going through a organic listing on Google
+Many Arabs treat ads with skepticism and trust organic results more so they are both more likely to click and organic result and more likely to convert to a customer when going through an organic listing on Google

 Since there is a large percent of the population in the Middle East that are lower middle class or even poor, ads can attract a lot of unqualified clicks from Arabs with no intent to buy.
-If however you invest in getting your website to rank in Google organically in Arabic you will still get unqualified traffic to your website but you won’t pay for each unqualified click to your website.
+If however, you invest in getting your website to rank in Google organically in Arabic you will still get unqualified traffic to your website but you won’t pay for each unqualified click to your website.

-Arabic PPC ads can start getting you traffic and sales right away where as SEO takes months to see results if you are starting from nothing.
+Arabic PPC ads can start getting you traffic and sales right away whereas SEO takes months to see results if you are starting from nothing.

 Arabic PPC also tends to be much more trackable and can give you a really good idea about which keywords lead to sales.
 Arabic SEO is less trackable and its often harder to measure exactly which keywords lead to conversions.